IndigoJSilver/gui_calculator/CONTRIBUTING.md

 ## Contributing

-First off, thank you for considering contributing to Active Admin.
-It's people like you that make Active Admin such a great tool.
+First off, thank you for considering contributing to GUI_CALCULATOR.
+It's people like you that make GUI_CALCULATOR such a great tool.

 ### Where do I go from here?